awsdocs/amazon-ecs-developer-guide/doc_source/private-auth-container-instances.md

 }
 ```

-In this example, the following environment variables should be added to the environment variable file \(`/etc/ecs/ecs.config` for the Amazon ECS\-optimized AMI\) that the Amazon ECS container agent loads at run time\.
+In this example, the following environment variables should be added to the environment variable file \(`/etc/ecs/ecs.config` for the Amazon ECS\-optimized AMI\) that the Amazon ECS container agent loads at runtime\.
 If you are not using the Amazon ECS\-optimized AMI and you are starting the agent manually with docker run, specify the environment variable file with the `--env-file path_to_env_file` option when you start the agent\.

 ```
 ECS_ENGINE_AUTH_TYPE=docker